alisonpeard/cluster-demo/README.md

-## Using the cluster -- logistic function

-Use the logistic function as an example for using the cluster.
+# Cluster demo

+Various example submission scripts and Python programs to try on the cluster.

+## Files

 env.yml: Specifies conda environment to run in.
     To create environment with micromamba: